d-bl/MAE-gf/docs/fish.md

 * [jp-double fish B2,S2,W1][FD221] , [jp-double fish B2,S2,W3][FD223]

 ## Fish examples with multiple levels
-Example _double fish B2,S2,W3_ also provides stitches for level 2 which uses te thread diagram of the first level as pair diagram for the second level.
+Example _double fish B2,S2,W3_ also provides stitches for level 2 which uses the thread diagram of the first level as pair diagram for the second level.
 Pleace replace <span class="elem">cross b102</span> in the level-2 thread diagram with a <span class="stch">half knot</span> or two to mimic a twisted pair.
 The first level can be split in two levels, with the same result at the [third level][F3-223] except for an ugly footside.
 Note that in both cases it can take a while for the last levels to appear.
 Please note the resemblance of the level-3 fish with the [narrow eyed spider][ne-spiders-page].